 The most surprising thing is that this did not force the pair out of business.
 This illustrates that with a global surplus of illicit drugs, prices at the wholesale level are significantly lower than at the retail level.
 Transnational crime groups may simply factor a potential seizure into the overall cost of doing business.

-This begs the question: can police arrest their way out of the drug problem?
+Can police arrest their way out of the drug problem?

 While Australia should not reduce its law enforcement operations and invite criminal activity to our shores, is there a need to also develop innovative ideas outside of law enforcement that may help to disrupt the supply of illicit drugs?